David J. Tholen

-David James Tholen (born 1955) is an American astronomer at the Institute for Astronomy of the University of Hawaii.
-He holds a 1984 PhD from the University of Arizona, and specializes in planetary and Solar System astronomy.
+David James Tholen (born 1955) is an American astronomer at the Institute for Astronomy of the University of Hawaiʻi.
+He holds a 1978 B.S. from the University of Kansas, a 1984 PhD from the University of Arizona, and specializes in planetary and Solar System astronomy.
 He is a discoverer of minor planets and known for the Tholen spectral classification scheme used on asteroids.